 If you’ve sustained an injury or illness that causes limited range of motion in your hip or thigh, the degree to which you can move it will determine your VA rating.

 If your hip has limited extension but is not frozen, the rating is 10%.
-At the same time, the VA will consider how far forward (flexion) you can move your leg.
-If it’s no more than 10 degrees, your rating is 40%.
+The VA will consider how far forward (flexion) you can move your leg.
+If it is no more than 10 degrees, the rating is 40%.

 If you received an amputation at or below your knee, this can lead to an abnormal gait.
 In this case, the VA rating is linked to the location of the amputation, as well as the degree to which it affects your mobility.

-For instance, if your leg is amputated at the knee but the stump is bad and requires an additional, thigh-level amputation, the rating is 60%.
+For instance, if your leg is amputated at the knee but requires an additional, thigh-level amputation, the rating is 60%.
 The same applies if the amputation is at your knee but renders that bone unusable.

 If the amputation occurs below your knee but does not fully impact mobility, the rating is 40%.

-Arthritis is one of the most common musculoskeletal conditions associated with an abnormal gait.
+Arthritis is one of the more common musculoskeletal conditions associated with an abnormal gait.